Quantum Undergraduate Education and Scientific Training: Content and course design

 During these discussions, participants stressed that one of the best resources available for advanced laboratory experiments is the Advanced Laboratory Physics Association (ALPhA)~\cite{Alpha}, an association formed to provide communications and interaction among advanced laboratory physics instructors.
 They host meetings as well as immersion experiences which are 2-3 days of hands-on work with a single advanced lab experiment for faculty to gain sufficient expertise and confidence to implement the lab themselves.

 We also discussed the learning outcomes for these types of experiments.
 These included the overarching goal of reinforcing the fact that physics is an experimental science.
-This goal can relate directly to many of the skills sought by quantum employers and described in the QED-C survey~\cite{fox2020preparing} and in section~\ref{sec:skills}.
+This goal can relate directly to many of the skills sought by quantum employers and described in reference~\cite{fox2020preparing} as well as in section~\ref{sec:skills}.
 More experiment-specific outcomes included hands-on experience with optics equipment, reinforcing the conservation of momentum and energy in parametric down-conversion, the ability for individual photons to take multiple paths, and that entanglement and correlation are not the same.